mikehemming/UofM_cybersecurity/Week_06_Homework/Week_6_Submission.md

     ```
     systemctl status sshd
     ```
-    - confirmed server was not listening on port 22 and port 2222.
+    - confirmed server was now listening on port 22 and port 2222.

 **Step 3: Testing Your Configuration Update**
 1. Restart the SSH service:
     ```